dexplo/dexplot/README.md

-There are nearly 5,000 listings in our dataset.
+There are more than 4,000 listings in our dataset.
 We will use bar charts to aggregate the data.

 ```python